 The difference between snacks and treats

 But first let's separate the "snack" from the treat": To me, snacks are mini boosters in between meals.
 They are something nourishing (love that word) I eat when I am hungry.

 A treat, on the other hand, is something pleasurable and not necessarily nutritious that I enjoy for the sake of it.

 As you are all people interested in a healthy diet (otherwise you would have stopped reading already), you'll all know that when you eat unprocessed food and balanced meals, your blood sugar stabilises and you won't crave snacks that often anyway.

 But what about the kids?

 Get mealtimes right

 I believe the key is to get the mealtimes right in the first place.
 The food writer Bee Wilson has summed this up really well in her book "First Bite: How We Learn To Eat":

 While I generally serve my children whole foods, I also make room for treats.
-Sometimes I make them myself, such as Gluten Free Peanut Butter Cookies or Sweet Potato Brownies, the added benefit being I can put as many good ingredients in as I like.
+Sometimes I make them myself, such as low carb chocolate chip cookies or Keto Brownies, the added benefit being I can put as many good ingredients in as I like.

 Here are some ideas for nourishing (see, I used it again!) sugar free snacks that will help everyone bridge the time until food's on the table.